cloudfoundry/backup-and-restore-sdk-release/README.md

 Note: all fields in `config.json` need to be strings except `port` which is an int, and `tables` which is a list of strings.

+`tables` is an optional field.
+If you don't specify it, the entire database will be backed up and restored.
+If you specify a list of tables, only the tables in that list will be included in the backup, and on restore the other tables in the database will be left as is.

+We have not tested this with foreign key relationships or triggers spanning between tables specified in the `tables` list and other tables in the database not listed there.
+It's possible those relationships would be lost on restore.

 An example of templating using BOSH Links can be seen in the [cf networking release](https://github.com/cloudfoundry-incubator/cf-networking-release/blob/647f7a71b442c25ec29b1cc6484410946f41935c/jobs/bbr-cfnetworkingdb/templates/config.json.erb).

 #### Supported Database Adapters